Grantmaking

 Israel Women’s Network (IWN)

 IWN advances gender equality and women’s rights, and raises public awareness of these issues while advancing reform in policy and legislation.
+The organization’s overarching goal is to achieve full equality for women in every sphere of life and to enhance protection of women’s rights (with the emphasis on preventing domestic violence), work that is challenged by the regressive policies of the current government.

 Women Against Violence (WAV)

 WAV works to advance the rights of Palestinian-Israeli women, expand their influence on centers of power, and combat gender-based violence.
+The organization’s work has added significance given the epidemic of violence in the Arab community, and the anti-feminist policies of the current government.

 Be Free Israel (Israel Hofsheet)